 Ensuring that funding from the Education Funding Agency and other sources is used only in accordance with any conditions attached.

-Receiving and commenting on the content of any audit report or Responsible Officer report relating to Education Funding Agency funding and monitoring the implementation of the agreed action plan.
+Receiving and commenting on the content of any audit report relating to Education Funding Agency funding and monitoring the implementation of the agreed action plan.
 These reports must also be reported to the full Governing Body.

 Annually reviewing and appointing the independent external auditor to the Academy